elle/discuss/README.md

 ## Override current user

-The gem uses a current_user helper method that is usally provided with most authentocation systems.
+The gem uses a current_user helper method that is usally provided with most authentication systems.
 If you wish to use your own class, override our `current_discuss_user` method to use your own class.

 ```